-- (a) (b) No change.
+(a) - (b) No change.

-- (c) Procedure for Initiating and Terminating a Trading Halt
+(c) Procedure for Initiating and Terminating a Trading Halt

-- (1) (8) No change.

-- (9) (A) No change.
+(9) (A) No change.

-- (B) Direct Listing with a Capital Raise.
+(B) Direct Listing with a Capital Raise.
 A "Direct Listing with a Capital Raise" is an offering of securities at the time of effectiveness of a registration statement pursuant to which the Company will sell shares itself in the opening auction on the first day of trading on the Exchange in addition to or instead of facilitating sales by selling shareholders where: (1) the Company registers securities by specifying the quantity of shares registered, as permitted by Securities Act Rule 457(a); and (2) the Company retains an underwriter with respect to the primary sales of shares by the Company and identifies the underwriter in its effective registration statement.
 Notwithstanding the provisions of Rules 4120(c)(8)(A) and (c)(9)(A), in the case of a Direct Listing with a Capital Raise [(as defined in Listing Rule IM-5315-2), for purposes of releasing securities for trading on the first day of listing, Nasdaq, in consultation with the financial advisor to the issuer, will make the determination of whether the security is ready to trade.
 Nasdaq shall release the security for trading if: (i) all market orders will be executed in the Cross; and, (ii) the actual price calculated by the Cross is at or above the lowest price and at or below the highest price of the price range established by the issuer in its effective registration statement.
 Nasdaq shall postpone and reschedule the offering only if either or both of such conditions are not met.] a trading halt in a security initiated under Rule 4120(a)(7) shall be terminated when the conditions described in paragraphs (i) to (viii) below are satisfied and Nasdaq releases the security for trading.

 For the purpose of this paragraph (B), the "Price Range" is the price range established by the issuer in its preliminary prospectus included in the effective registration statement and includes the maximum and the minimum prices of such range.
-The Price Range must be a bona fide price range in accordance with Item 501(b)(3) of Regulation S-K. The 20% threshold below the Price Range, as described below, will be calculated based on the maximum offering price set forth in the registration fee table, consistent with the Instruction to paragraph (a) of Securities Act Rule 430A.
+The Price Range must be a bona fide price range in accordance with Item 501(b)(3) of Regulation S-K. The 20% threshold below and the 80% threshold above the Price Range, as described below, will be calculated based on the high end of the price range in the registration statement at the time of effectiveness.